dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 ## Date: 1861 AD
 # Name: Holy Trinity, Yockleton

-Yockleton became a parish in it's own right in the 19th century, and those who lived in Yockleton and the surrounding areas decided to build their own Church.
+Yockleton became a parish in it's own right in the 19th Century, and those who lived in Yockleton and the surrounding areas decided to build their own Church.
 The land on which the Church stands was donated by Col. Wingfield of Onslow, a local landowner.

 The Church is built of grey Alberbury stone with insets of pink Grinshill and pale Cardeston stone.
 ![](../assets/images/churches/2020-03-14_12_31_55_DSC_6763_DxO_bw.jpg)